hydrusnetwork/hydrus/docs/getting_started_ratings.md

 ![](images/ratings_svg_experiment.png)

-There are some already in `install_dir/static/star_shapes`--feel free to try your own.
+There are some already in `install_dir/static/star_shapes`--feel free to add your own to `db_dir/static/star_shapes`.
 Go for something simple that mostly fills a squarish, transparent background.

 The program will try to draw the sillhouette of the svg with the chosen colours: